OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 # Explore Office JavaScript API using Script Lab

-The [Script Lab add-in](https://appsource.microsoft.com/product/office/WA104380862), which is available free from AppSource, enables you to explore the Office JavaScript API while you're working in an Office program such as Excel or Word.
+The [Script Lab add-in](https://appsource.microsoft.com/product/office/WA104380862) and [Script Lab for Outlook add-in](https://appsource.microsoft.com/en-us/product/office/WA200001603?tab=Overview), which are available free from AppSource, enable you to explore the Office JavaScript API while you're working in an Office program such as Excel or Word.
 Script Lab is a convenient tool to add to your development toolkit as you prototype and verify functionality you want in your add-in.

 ## What is Script Lab?

-Script Lab is a tool for anyone who wants to learn how to develop Office Add-ins using the Office JavaScript API in Excel, Word, or PowerPoint.
+Script Lab is a tool for anyone who wants to learn how to develop Office Add-ins using the Office JavaScript API in Excel, Word, PowerPoint, and Outlook.
 It provides IntelliSense so you can see what's available and is built on the Monaco framework, the same framework used by Visual Studio Code.
 Through Script Lab, you can access a library of samples to quickly try out features or you can use a sample as the starting point for your own code.
 You can even use Script Lab to try preview APIs.

 Sounds good so far?
 Take a look at this one-minute video to see Script Lab in action.